jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 \caption{Implemented architecture of the Universal Music Translation Network \label{fig:umtn}}
 \end{figure}

-TODO: change the figure to have the pool and interpolation layers

 The penultimate model of this project on is a recreation of the Universal Music Translation Network.
 At the time of the implementation of the project there was no code implementation that verified the efficacy of the network architecture.
 Therefore, the implementation presented by this project is based on the details of the network written in the paper.

-The temporal encoder is a faithful recreation of the one presented in figure \ref{fig:nsynth}, although the width (the channel dimension) of the encoder was left as a hyper-parameter.
+The temporal encoder is a faithful recreation of the one presented in Figure \ref{fig:nsynth}, although the width (the channel dimension) of the encoder was left as a hyper-parameter.
 The model initially introduced by the authors were trained on 6 8-GPU machines for 6 days, which was not a viable option for this project.
 Therefore while the original paper uses a channel width a 128 for both the encoder and the WaveNet decoder, for faster training this project uses a width of 64 for both networks.
 The width of the final layer of the encoder was kept as 64 in accordance with the paper.
 The results of the encoder was pooled with a filter and stride size of 512, instead of 400 which was used by the original model, because the sample rate of the audio samples was increased from 8000 to 8192Hz.

 Moreover, the details of the domain confusion network are absent from the referenced paper, other than the fact that it contains three convolutional layers and computes the mean of the output.
 Through trial-and-error, therefore, filter size of 1 and channel size of 64 were selected.

 \paragraph{\texttt{nv-wavenet}} A modified version of WaveNet implemented by Nvidia was used for the decoder for faster inference.
 Nvidia's implementation includes an optimized WaveNet inference kernel for their GPUs, which drastically increases the speed of inference.
 The upsampling layer in the implementation was removed, since the architecture includes a separate interpolation layer which extends the encoder input to the length of the audio.
 Related elements for conditional input processing were modified in coherence with this change.

 \paragraph{Loss function modification \label{loss-function-modification}} The domain confusion loss either quickly diverged or diminished to zero when trained together with the WaveNet reconstruction loss.
 This was due to the fact that there was no procedure to train the classifier network to classify correctly.
 Therefore the original loss function for the UMTN was divided into two different optimization processes.
-First is the reconstruction loss function, which is equal to the one introduced in section \ref{universal-music-translation-network}:
+First is the reconstruction loss function, which is equal to the one introduced in Section \ref{universal-music-translation-network}:

 \begin{multline}
 	\mathcal{L}_{recon} = \sum_{i \in I} \mathbb{E}_{x \sim p_{data}(x), \{r, s, t, u\} \sim p_{z}} \\